 3) Enhance the customer experience

 Another recommendation is to leverage your customer data to enhance your customer experience initiatives – whether it’s providing personalized product recommendations on the website based on a customer’s browsing history or making sure that your ecommerce site is optimized for mobile.
 This will help you create relevant experiences that not only attract customers but keep them shopping with you.
-A recent report by Salesforce found that 84% of customers say the experience a company provides is as important as its products and services, reinforcing the significance of enhancing the customer experience.
+A report by Salesforce found that 84% of customers say the experience a company provides is as important as its products and services, reinforcing the significance of enhancing the customer experience.

 4) Comply with privacy regulations

 Online marketing is not as simple as it used to be with the introduction of GDPR and other international and state-wide privacy regulations.
 Make sure you have a data foundation in place that allows you to set up policies around how data is processed and who can access different types of data.
 Clear data ownership leads to accuracy and accountability, so it’s important to use a master data management solution that includes capabilities such as role-based security, approval processes with integrated workflows and business rules, system auditing, and data quality validation.

 5) Meet customers where they are